Jasper2-0/NMNT-Lab-2/README.md

 ## What is it?
 For this assignment I experimented with raymarching signed distance fields.
 A methodology for creating graphics with pixel shaders that run on the GPU of your computer.

-For people not wel versed in coder-geek speak; A fancy screensaver with pretty colors and tunnels.
+For people not wel versed in coder-geek speak; A fancy screensaver with tunnels and pretty colors.

 ## How was it created?